 The topography and somewhat remote location of the site present many challenges, from drainage design and landscape form to access.
 Mill Bay is a single lane road and the only route to the site and the project will require careful management and logistics during construction.

-Waterside, as most of the surrounding properties, is currently off-grid and has a package treatment plant in the garden that discharges into the river and is heated with an oil boiler.
+Waterside, like most of the surrounding properties, is currently off-grid and heated with an oil boiler.
+A package treatment plant in the garden discharges into the river.
 Our proposal replaces the oil tank with an LPG-based system to provide heating and hot water and recommends a new drainage system and pump station that will facilitate connection to the nearby public sewer.
 This will stop any discharge into the estuary, protecting flora and fauna.